How to Plan a Cruise Vacation With These 9 Essential Steps

 After finalizing your ship, date, and itinerary, the next step is to choose a stateroom cabin.
 Your decision will hinge on your budget, desired cabin size, location on the ship, and preferred amenities.

-• More lavish options like suites come with a higher price tag, but there are various cabins to suit different budgets.
+- More lavish options, like suites, have a higher price tag, but there are various cabins to suit different budgets.

 Think about how much time you’ll spend in your cabin as well.
 An inside cabin might suffice if you’re mostly out exploring the ship and ports, leaving the cruise ship’s outdoor public spaces as your balcony.
 However, a balcony cabin is a great choice if you would appreciate having private outdoor space.